How can I keep my utilities from being shut off?

 If you qualify as low-income, there are several programs, including: Low-Income Home Energy Assistance Program (LIHEAP), a federally-funded program that helps Massachusetts residents pay their heating bills; and the low-income discount rate program and arrearage management programs (AMPs) for electric and gas utility customers.

-While LIHEAP assistance is typically only available during the “heating season” in Massachusetts (November – April), the application deadline to receive LIHEAP funds for the 2019-2020 season has been extended through May 29, 2020.
+LIHEAP assistance is typically only available during the “heating season” in Massachusetts which is November through April.
 The AGO encourages you to apply for LIHEAP assistance, especially if the recent COVID-19 crisis has significantly impacted your household income.
 Please see below for more information about applying to LIHEAP.

 In addition to LIHEAP, electric and gas utility customers who qualify as low-income are eligible to receive a low-income discount rate on their bill and to participate in AMP.
 The AMP provides low-income customers an opportunity to have all or a portion of an arrearage (or outstanding unpaid amounts due) forgiven in exchange for payments of an amount and on a schedule designed individually for each participant.